 People are starting to talk about the 2013 legislative session in Florida, which runs from March 5 to May 3.
 Here are some of the issues and bills that are being talked about.
-First, the Florida Current reports that there does not seem to be much appetite for changes to Florida's growth management system after the big changes in 2011:
+First,

 After sweeping growth management law changes in 2011, most legislators and interest groups were content in 2012 to leave the issue alone while cities, counties and developers adjust to the changes.
 They still feel that way in 2013.
 However, a court case and a legal opinion involving growth management are creating a stir on a pair of issues.

 One involves referendums on development and changes made by a "glitch bill" that passed in 2012.
 A circuit court judge in Palm Beach County ruled in October that HB 7081 in 2012 now allows Boca Raton residents to seek a referendum challenging the proposed Archstone apartment complex there.
-That ruling has developers seeking clarifying legislation
+That ruling has developers seeking clarifying legislation.

 Another issue stemming from the 2011 law involves transportation "concurrency" and a system for charging developments for needed road improvements.
 In 2012, the Florida Association of County Attorneys said a requirement for allowing developers to pay only their "proportionate share" doesn't apply to counties with other systems for collecting mobility fees.

-The Florida Forestry Association has an update on some interesting bills:
+Florida Forestry Association has an update on some interesting bills:

 Alternative Water Supply Development – HB 109 by Rep. Dana Young, SB 364 by Sen. Alan Hays.
 Florida’s population growth has taxed our water resources.
 Florida’s forested lands can be part of the solution through surface water storage and aquifer recharge.
 Extended consumptive use permits for water utilities would enable them to raise bonded revenue to fund the infrastructure needs for alternative water supplies.
 Both bills have been approved by their respective Agriculture Committees and now go to the House State Affairs Committee (HB 109) and the Senate Community Affairs Committee (SB 364).